uidu-org/guidu/packages/core/portal/README.md

 # Portal

-An Atlaskit wrapper for rendering components in React Portals.
+An Guidu wrapper for rendering components in React Portals.

 ## Installation